 4. As a mature defense mechanism, sublimation serves more than just an apparatus for id and ego.
 The superego function of which to serves a higher cultural or socially useful purpose must be considered when interpreting this term.

-6. This is fairly complicated because Jung even believe sublimation as a mystical force.
+6. This is fairly complicated because Jung even believes sublimation as a mystical force.
 He believes sublimation is exercise by practicing meditation and prayer.
 In this case, he believes people sublimate their concerns to a higher power.
 Rather than they wrestle with grief and anxiety, they lay them on something, or in their mind.
-I got to disagree with Jung looking from Islamic perspective because prayer in Islam is the response to Divine directive to worship the Creator.
+I got to disagree with Jung looking from Islamic perspective because prayer in Islam is the response to the Divine directive to worship the Creator.

-6. As such, prayer is different from meditation because prayer represents the individual’s affirmation of servanthood before the Lord of Creation and submission to His Omnipotent Will.
-It represents a willing acknowledgment of human weakness and neediness by seeking Divine Grace, Mercy, Abundance and Forgiveness.
+7. As such, prayer is different from meditation because prayer represents the individual’s affirmation of servanthood before the Lord of Creation and submission to His Omnipotent Will.
+It represents a willing acknowledgment of human weakness and neediness by seeking Divine Grace, Mercy, Abundance, and Forgiveness.
 The only similarity with Jung’s assertion is that perhaps it is a wilful, directed action by the believer, seeking direct, unmediated communication with Allah.

-7. I can agree with the fact that sublimation generally occurs when there is a period of angst or frustration.
+8. I can agree with the fact that sublimation generally occurs when there is a period of angst or frustration.
 Therefore we need to think back to the last time in our life when we were frustrated or angry with something.
 How did we deal with it?
 And did we pray about it?
 Masya Allah.